Asteroid-mass soliton as the dark matter-baryon coincidence solution: Appendix: FOPT dynamics and neutrino-ball formation

 Once $T_*$ is obtained, we can evaluate $m_ \chi^*/(\gamma_wT_{\rm rh})$ with $T_{\rm rh}\approx(1+\alpha)^{1/4}T_*$.
 If $m_ \chi^*/(\gamma_wT_{\rm rh})\gtrsim10$, then the trapping fraction is close to 1 and neutrino-balls can form~\cite{Hong:2020est}, where we obtain the neutrino-ball profiles and the relic abundance.
 Since $Y_ \chi=8Y_B/63$ is fixed by chemical equilibrium at $T_*<T<T_{\rm sph}$, we find that the effective mass of $\chi$ inside the neutrino-ball yields $\mu\approx37.9$ GeV while the neutrino-ball mass is around $10^{20}$ g.

 Following the guidelines of \Eq{analytical_Tc}, we can find the parameter space allowing for FOPT and neutrino-ball formation.
-An example is shown in Fig.~\ref{fig:n-ball}, where $\lambda_{\phi}=0.18$, $\lambda_\eta=0.30$, and $\lambda_{\phi\eta}=1.2$ are fixed, and we scan over the mass $m_\phi$ and $m_\phi$ in the true vacuum.
+An example is shown in Fig.~\ref{fig:n-ball}, where $\lambda_{\phi}=0.18$, $\lambda_\eta=0.30$, and $\lambda_{\phi\eta}=1.2$ are fixed, and we scan over the mass $m_\chi$ and $m_\phi$ in the true vacuum.
 The resultant neutrino-ball mass and GW frequency are shown in black and blue contours, respectively.
-It is worthwhile to mention that initial estimates have suggested that Fermi-balls could collapse into PBHs during cooling via the increasing range of the interior Yukawa force~\cite{Kawana:2021tde,Marfatia:2021hcp,Huang:2022him,Marfatia:2022jiz,Lu:2022jnp,Tseng:2022jta,Kim:2023ixo,Borah:2024lml}, but more recent mean-field calculations indicate that this collapse is challenging for light Fermi-balls, because the effective scalar potential generated by the constituent fermions provides an intrinsic range of force that resists collapse~\cite{Xie:2024mxr}.
+Note that the numerical results deviate slightly from the general estimate in Fig.~\ref{fig:landscape}, as here we are considering a domain-wall-catalyzed FOPT that is different from the conventional homogeneous one.
+It is worthwhile to mention that initial estimates have suggested that Fermi-balls could collapse into PBHs during cooling via the increasing range of the interior Yukawa force~\cite{Kawana:2021tde,Marfatia:2021hcp,Huang:2022him,Marfatia:2022jiz,Lu:2022jnp,Tseng:2022jta,Kim:2023ixo,Borah:2024lml,Borah:2025wzl}, but more recent mean-field calculations indicate that this collapse is challenging for light Fermi-balls, because the effective scalar potential generated by the constituent fermions provides an intrinsic range of force that resists collapse~\cite{Xie:2024mxr}.
 Consequently, in our scenario, the relic from the FOPT is made up of solitons instead of PBHs.

 We see from Fig.~\ref{fig:n-ball} that if $m_\chi$ is too small, the mass gap is insufficient to trap $\chi$'s in the false vacuum, resulting in the orange region.
 If $m_\phi<\mu$, the constituent $\chi$ particles inside the neutrino-ball can decay via $\chi\to\phi\nu$ rapidly, leading to unstable solitons.
 This is shown by the gray region.
 Conversely, if $m_\phi$ is too large, the bubble nucleation probability decreases so that the FOPT is prevented, as indicated in the green region.
 Finally, although a sizable $y_\phi$ is favored for fermion trapping, a too large $y_\phi$ causes the breakdown of perturbativity.
 We use the light blue region to indicates values of $y_\phi\gtrsim1.5$, where the Landau pole of this Yukawa coupling is below 100 TeV.